Choosing between Dialpad and JustCall for your business communications often comes down to five questions:

 Contact center capabilities separate Dialpad from JustCall

-If you're running a contact center, this is where the comparison tilts decisively.
+If you are running a contact center, this is where the comparison tilts decisively.

 The AI Coaching Hub centralizes training during and after interactions.
 Dialpad's AI Agent handles tasks like authentication, order status, appointment scheduling, and password resets across 60+ languages.

-JustCall offers contact center-adjacent features but isn't a full CCaaS platform.
+JustCall offers contact center-adjacent features but is not a full CCaaS platform.
 You get call queuing, multi-level IVR, manager monitoring and whisper capabilities, and the AI Voice Agent for automated inbound handling.
 These work well for small support teams.
 But JustCall lacks the omnichannel breadth, workforce management, and contact center infrastructure that Dialpad provides.
-JustCall's AI Voice Agent handles lead qualification, appointment scheduling, and FAQ responses in 14 languages, but it's a narrower offering than Dialpad's full AI platform.
+JustCall's AI Voice Agent handles lead qualification, appointment scheduling, and FAQ responses in 14 languages, but it is a narrower offering than Dialpad's full AI platform.

 For teams running a contact center with dozens or hundreds of agents, Dialpad is the clear choice.
-For small teams handling moderate support volume, JustCall's simpler approach may be enough.
+For small teams handling moderate support volume, JustCall's simpler approach may be sufficient.

 Support quality comparison